 Glacier National Park issues Commercial Use Authorizations for the following visitor services:

-If you are interested in providing these services, please follow the above link to review the informational documents posted, or contact the Concessions Office at (406) 888-7909 to request more information.
+If you are interested in providing commercial services under a CUA, please follow the above link, or contact the Concessions Office at (406) 888-7909 to request more information.
 Specific requirements must be met including insurance coverage, guide training, and payment of authorization fees.

 Frequently Asked Questions